Graylog2/documentation/pages/collector_sidecar.rst

 Graylog Collector Sidecar
 *************************

-Graylog Collector Sidecar is a lightweight configuration management system for different log collectors.
-It runs on a remote server and allows the user to centralize the configuration of log collectors.
-Configurations can be maintained through the Graylog web interface in a graphical way.
-For advanced configurations it's also possible to store the raw content in Graylog.
-The Sidecar is then fetching the configuration for the target host over the network, renders a configuration file and starts the selected log collector on it.
-It detects configuration changes automatically, performs an update and restarts the necessary process.
+**Graylog Collector Sidecar** is a lightweight configuration management system for different log collectors, also called `Backends`_.
+The Graylog node(s) act as a centralized hub containing the configurations of log collectors.
+On supported message-producing devices/hosts, Sidecar can run as a service (Windows host) or daemon (Linux host).

 .. image:: /images/sidecar_overview.png

+These configurations are centrally managed through the Graylog web interface, in a graphical way.
+For specific needs, raw backend configurations, called `Snippets`_, may optionally be directly stored into Graylog.

+Periodically, the Sidecar daemon will fetch all relevant configurations for the target, using the :doc:`REST API <configuration/rest_api>`.
+Which configurations are actually fetched depends on 'tags' defined in the host's Sidecar configuration file.
+For instance, a Web server host may include the ``linux`` and ``nginx`` tags.

+On its first run, or when a configuration change has been detected, Sidecar will *generate* (render) relevant backend configuration files.
+Then it will start, or restart, those reconfigured log collectors.

+Graylog Collector Sidecar (written in Go) and backends (written in various languages, such as C and Go) are meant as a small-footprint replacement for the deprecated, Java-based :doc:`deprecated Graylog Collector <collector>`.

 Backends